rileydutton/Exchange-Web-Services-for-PHP/README.markdown

 http://exchange.server.local/EWS/types.xsd

-Download those three files, and place them in the same directory as the "Exchangeclient.php" file.
+Download those three files, and place them in the same directory as the "ExchangeClient.php" file.

 Finally, open up the Services.wsdl file in a TEXT EDITOR (do not use a Word Processor like MS Word), and at the very bottom of the file, before the final </wsdl:definitions> tag, add the following: